 Brees threw for more than 5,000 yards in a season four times in his career.

 With Brady seeming ageless and playing as well as he ever has, there is no telling how high this number will be when he retires.
-He's also thrown for nearly 12,500 in 45 career playoff games to give more him more than 93,000 passing yards in his career.
+He's also thrown for nearly 12,500 yards in 45 career playoff games to give more him more than 96,000 in his career.